Table of Contents

 You can find more detail here but the basics are the following: TEP is required by law to spread its costs out over the useful life of an asset.
 Current ACC and FERC approved depreciation rates for underground assets are about 1.5% per year.
 Thus, if TEP spends $15 million, the cost to ratepayers might be up to 1.5% times $15 million—or $225,000 per year for 67 years.
 TEP currently collects ~$1.3 billion per year in revenue and will comfortably collect more than $100 billion over 67 years.
 If it recovers the full $225,000 per year cost of undergrounding from ratepayers, the impact to bills could be a maximum increase of 0.017% ($225,000 divided by $1,300,000,000).

 In 2023, TEP pushed Prop 412, which was defeated.
-In Prop 412, TEP wanted the city to collect a new fee of 0.75% on its bills from Tucson customers so that it could be directed to TEP’s required undergrounding expenses.
+In Prop 412, TEP wanted the city to collect a new fee of 0.75% on its bills so that it could be directed to TEP’s required undergrounding expenses.
 This represented a customer bill increase 47 times higher than could be achieved through the normal ratemaking process—0.017% compared to 0.75%.
 Thus, TEP has no problem with much larger increases in costs to its customers.

 Thus, TEP’s concern for the impact to ratepayers is a red herring.
 Not only has it already spent more than undergrounding reasonably would have cost, it asked for a fee increase 47 times higher than would be allowed by the normal ratemaking process, and undergrounding—even setting aside TEP’s imprudent spending—can actually save ratepayers money.